clarkt3/learn-python/python-basics-2/README.md

     # what if we want to create a new character?

-    class HybridBord(Wizard, Archer)    # HybridBord inherits all methods from Wizard & Archer
+    class HybridBord(Wizard, Archer)    # HybridBord inherits all methods from Wizard & Archer pass

+    hb1 = HybridBorg()
+    print(hb1.run())    # Error: missing 2 reguired positional arguments. 'name and 'power'

+    hb1 = HybridBorg('borgie', 50)
+    print(hb1.run())    # returns: 'Ran really fast'
+    print(hb1.check_arrows())   # error: hybridborg object has not attribute 'arrows'
+                                # this is b/c we inherited wizard 1st then archer 2nd

+    # tricky issue w/ multiple inheritance - you need to understand how the classes work and not overwrite anything

+    # complicate code a bit

+    class HybridBorg(Wizard, Archer):
+        def __init__(self, name, power, arrows):
+            Archer.__init__(self, name, arrows)

+    hb1 = HybridBorg('borgie', 50, 100)
+    print(hb1.check_arrows())   # returns: 100 remaining

+    print(hb1.attack())         # returns no attribute power

+    # KEY POINT: When you perform multiple inheritance, things get complicated and fast

+        # This will be complicated for other programmer to understand in the future
+        # Multiple Inheritance is a great power; remember, w/ great power comes great responsibility

 ```
 ###### Blue Print for Remaining Sections/Days
 ## Section X: Section Title